webhintio/hint/packages/configuration-web-recommended/README.md

-# sonarwhal's recommended web configuration (`@sonarwhal/configuration-web-recommended`)
+# webhint's recommended web configuration (`@hint/configuration-web-recommended`)

-This packages is a `sonarwhal`'s configuration package to use in production websites.
+This packages is a `webhint`'s configuration package to use in production websites.

 This package will automatically install all the missing dependencies.